-He was competent in a number of languages including Arabic and Scots Gaelic, and Cambridge University awarded him a D.Litt. in 1893.
+He was competent in a number of languages including Arabic and Scots Gaelic, and Cambridge University awarded him a Doctor of Letters degree in 1893.

 O'Grady was a bachelor all his life and died 16 October 1915 in his home in Ballinruan, Hale, Cheshire; he was buried in Altrincham cemetery.